GuroKung/ku-regis/README.md

 # KU - Regis
+_This project is part of HCI course_
-Online course enrollment, part of HCI course to create an interaction website
+Online course enrollment to create an Interactive website